Greater Columbus Whetstone Pathway Elementary Schools

 - Phone: (614) 365-6032

 “We are I.S.E.
 We are Intelligent.
 We are Safe.
 We are Empathetic.”
 At Indian Springs Elementary School, the neighborhood school for the north part of Clintonville and south Beechwold, the behavioral expectations Intelligence, Safety, and Empathy are instilled in students throughout each day.
-Serving kindergarten through fifth grade, Indian Springs is led by Principal Lisa Adams.
+Serving kindergarten through fifth grade, Indian Springs is led by Principal Megan Noble.
 Indian Springs’ staff members have an average of 14 years teaching, and nearly 80% hold a Master’s degree.
 Additionally, 3 teachers are Nationally Board Certified.
 IS teachers strive to provide a positive, child-centered learning environment where instruction is geared to each child’s level.
 Academic achievement, while instilling the joy of lifelong learning in students, is a focus.
 Intervention and enrichment specialists to support differentiated learning are provided, as well as Gifted Math and Reading instruction in grades 3-5.

 All students take art, music, gym and library.
 Choir and instrumental students are highlighted through performances.
 Partnerships with Dominion Middle School and Whetstone High School allow children to experience plays and music during assemblies at Indian Springs or walking field trips to these schools.